bitfexl/notammap/README.md

 After installation, inside the notammap directory, only the following config files have to be provided:

 - *config/tmsconfig/tmsconfig.json* tile service configuration for OpenAIP and Satellite images.
+See `tmsconfig.template.json` for details.

 Restart containers using: